 What is included in the license price?

-Evocon offers transparent and fixed licensing where the whole service offering is covered by the software license fee.
-The license and OEE software price covers the following:
+Evocon offers transparent and fixed licensing, where the whole service offering is covered by the software license fee.
+The license and OEE software price cover the following:

 - All software modules

 - Training and onboarding support

 What is not included in the license price?